 We’ve worked with B2B companies with a strong track record of sustained, profitable revenue building and have since identified five growth essentials for success:

 Focus On Your Customers

-Avery Dennison put its core label business back on a sustainable growth trajectory by supplementing its distributor-focused sales effort through identifying, understanding and addressing the needs of the end customer – packaging engineers who were the drivers of packaging decorating innovation.
+Avery Dennison put its core label business back on a sustainable growth trajectory by supplementing its distributor-focused sales effort by identifying, understanding and addressing the needs of the end customer – packaging engineers who were the drivers of packaging decorating innovation.
 Segment teams learned where packaging engineers played and who advised them in different industries.
 The Avery Dennison segment teams determined how to tailor innovation and product information to meet their requirements.
 By making innovation and marketing more relevant, they boosted sales.

 When we began working with GE Healthcare, scores of different P&L centers proliferated in a siloed pursuit of revenue growth.
 It was common for five or more different GE Healthcare sales teams to call on the same customers, each selling a different product or service.
 GE Healthcare leadership recognized the need to drive a more comprehensive value proposition to spark hospital engagement, loyalty and growth.
-Through careful research, the company identified the three top opportunity segments to receive unified messaging, targeted innovation and a cross business sales support model.
+Through careful research, the company identified the three top opportunity segments to receive unified messaging, targeted innovation and a cross-business sales support model.

 The sales organization could now work as a single team to deliver an expanded, relevant value proposition that stretched across all healthcare units.
-The result: Exposure to higher-level decision makers and communicating an integrated view of how GE Healthcare’s entire spectrum of products and services could work together on their behalf.
+The result: Exposure to higher-level decision-makers and communicating an integrated view of how GE Healthcare’s entire spectrum of products and services could work together on their behalf.